-Treating Genital Warts With Green Tea,
+Transcript: Treating Genital Warts with Green Tea

 There’s a new treatment for genital warts.
 It has a fancy brand name for marketing purposes, but it’s basically just green tea in ointment form.
-It was tried on a thousand men and women and complete clearance of all external genital warts was obtained in more than half the patients with a 10 or 15% green tea phytonutrient ointment.
+It was tried on a thousand men and women, and complete clearance of all external genital warts was obtained in more than half the patients with a 10% or 15% green tea phytonutrient ointment.
 Such astounding results it’s been officially incorporated into the latest STD treatment guidelines from the Centers for Disease Control.

-I bring this up primarily to show you the potential power of plants—like the tea plant—even when just smeared on our skin!
-As a physician, though, I care less about the strains of HPV that cause warts and more about the HPV that causes death.
+I bring this up as an illustration of the potential power of plants—like the tea plant—even when just smeared on our skin!
+As a physician, I care less about the strains of HPV that cause warts, and more about the HPV that causes death.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Serena.

 Please consider volunteering to help out on the site.